Trusted WordPress tutorials, when you need them most.

 How to Add a Notification Center in WordPress

-To get started, first, you need to install and activate the Admin Notices Manager plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+To get started, install and activate the Admin Notices Manager plugin.
+If you’re new to this, here’s a full guide on how to install a WordPress plugin.

 Admin notices preview